-If a student is unable to attend a scheduled class due to illness or other impediment, the student must inform the School as soon as possible, preferably before the class, via email to attendance@centralfilmschool.com, stating the reason why they are unable to attend.
+If a student is unable to attend a scheduled class due to illness or other barrier, the student must inform the School as soon as possible, preferably before the class, via email to academics@centralfilmschool.com, stating the reason why they are unable to attend.
 Their email will be passed on to their tutor and to other relevant staff.

-Consistent lateness or unauthorised absences which result in a student's overall attendance percentage dropping below 80% may result in withdrawal of privileges, such as access to kit for extra-curricular projects.
+Consistent lateness or unauthorised absences which result in a student's overall attendance percentage dropping below 80% and may result in withdrawal of privileges, such as access to kit for extra-curricular projects.

-The school will regularly ensure that individuals and groups of students are aware of and adhere to our attendance policy through a variety of methods:
+The School will regularly ensure that individuals and groups of students are aware of and adhere to our attendance policy through a variety of methods:

 - Email and word-of-mouth reminders to both individuals and groups of students

 - Informal meetings and tutorials

+- Meeting with the Student Councilor or Teaching and Learning Support Manager

 - Discussions with student representatives

 - Setting minimum attendance targets for certain privileges

 - Formal attendance meetings

 - Official warnings

 - Disciplinary Committee

 - A warning about potential exclusion from the school

-Once a student has been formally issued a written warning, and if their conduct continues to be unsatisfactory, the School's disciplinary procedures may be instigated and students may be asked to appear before the School's Disciplinary Committee (see below and also see the Student Disciplinary Policy for me more detail on this committee).
+Once a student has been formally issued a written warning, and if their conduct continues to be unsatisfactory, the School's disciplinary procedures may be instigated and students may be asked to appear before the School's Disciplinary Committee (the Non-academic Student Disciplinary Policy provides more detail on this committee).
 The committee may invoke the final stages of the student disciplinary process, and the result could ultimately be a student being excluded, following the outcome of any appeal.

-Authorised/Unauthorised Absences
+4 Authorised/Unauthorised Absences

-Any absence due to illness or personal issues must be reported to reception through attendance@centralfilmschool.com.
+Any absence due to illness or personal issues must be reported to the school through academics@centralfilmschool.com.
 If students are absent for more than three consecutive scheduled teaching days they should provide documented evidence outlining the reason behind their absence within ten working days of returning to school.
 If documented evidence is provided, students will be recorded as having authorised absence.
-If a student is having personal difficulties (whether related to studies or not) that result in continued absence, the student should arrange a pastoral tutorial with the Head of Curriculum to discuss how the school can help.
+If a student is having personal difficulties (whether related to studies or not) that result in continued absence, the student should arrange a pastoral tutorial with the Head of School to discuss how the school can assist.

 If students would like to request permission to be absent from any timetabled classes they must first gain permission to do so in writing.
-All requests should be made to the Head of Curriculum.
+All requests should be made to the Head of School.
 Any absence that cannot be covered by documented evidence (for example, a written letter from a family member if there is a personal emergency) is recorded as unauthorised.
-A form to request leave (authorised absence) is available on Moodle.
+A form to request leave (authorised absence) is available in the Student Experience hub.

-Timekeeping and Punctuality
+5 Timekeeping and Punctuality